Español

 Chronic Lymphocytic Leukemia (CLL)

-Treatment options for chronic lymphocytic leukemia (CLL) can vary, based on things like if the leukemia is causing symptoms or other problems, if the leukemia cells have certain gene or chromosome changes, and a person's age and overall health.
+Treatment options for chronic lymphocytic leukemia (CLL) can vary based on factors such as whether the leukemia is causing symptoms or other problems, whether the leukemia cells have certain gene or chromosome changes, and a person's age and overall health.

-If CLL needs to be treated, there are many options for first-line treatment , including targeted drugs, chemotherapy, immunotherapy, and different combinations of these.
+There are many options for first-line treatment of CLL, including targeted drugs, chemotherapy, immunotherapy, and different combinations of these.

 For people whose CLL cells do not have a deletion in chromosome 17 or a TP53 gene mutation, another option might be chemoimmunotherapy, such as: